mabuni1998/GFRM-laser-quantum-phase-noise/README.md

 ## Population sweep
 If one wants only the averages.
 One can use just the gfrm solver.
-This is more efficient for sweeping over parameters since a timeseries is not saved.
+This is more efficient for sweeping over parameters since a time series is not saved.
-Here we sweep over the pump rates and calculate the average number of photons in the cavity
+Here, we sweep over the pump rates and calculate the average number of photons in the cavity
 ```julia

 na_list = zeros(length(pump_rates))